 Should philosophy help address the problems of non-philosophers or should it be something isolated both from other disciplines and from the lay public?
 This question became more than academic for philosophers working in UK universities with the introduction of societal impact assessment in the national research evaluation exercise, the REF.
 Every university department put together a submission describing its broader impact in case narratives, and these were graded.
 Philosophers were required to participate.

-In this paper we develop a taxonomy of the ways in which philosophers have societal impact as reported in REF case studies.
-We find five types of impact: dissemination, engagement, provocations, living impacts, and philosophy of X. We compare each to the characteristics of the field philosopher as proposed by Frodeman and Briggle.
-We conclude that there are multiple ways of being a field philosopher that vary in their emphasis.
-This pluralism bodes well for the expansion of societal impact from philosophy as there are routes available to suit different approaches.
+The resulting narratives are publicly available and provide a unique resource permitting a more comprehensive, empirically based consideration of philosophy’s influence outside the academy than has hitherto been possible.
+This paper takes advantage of this to develop a taxonomy of the ways in which philosophers engage society in their work.
+We identify five approaches: dissemination, engagement, provocations, living philosophy, and philosophy of X. We compare these along the six dimensions proposed by Frodeman and Briggle to characterize the ideal field philosopher.
+We conclude that there are multiple ways of being a field philosopher, which vary in their emphasis.
+This pluralism bodes well for the expansion of philosophy's societal influence, since there are routes available to suit different preferences.

 Available at: http://works.bepress.com/diana_hicks/48/